jtmoran/SecureChange-Request-Addon-Script/README.md

 Script settings, such as the log location, log level, and SecureChange host are stored in `<install_dir>/conf/settings.conf`.
 The default settings should be sufficient for most installations.

-**Remeber**, this script should only be run from the SecureChange server, so the SecureChange host should remain `127.0.0.1`.
+**IMPORTANT**, this script should only be run from the SecureChange server, so the SecureChange host should remain `127.0.0.1`.
 Please contact Tufin before attempting to utilize this script from another location.

 ## Integration Setup

 #### Installing Integrations

-The SecureChange Ticket Enrichment script will run all `*.py` integration files located in `./bin/integrations` on each execution.
+The SecureChange Ticket Enrichment script will run all `*.py` integration files located in `./bin/integrations`.
 To install a new integration manually, simply place the integration file in this directory.

-**Note**: Only files intended to be directly executed by the SecureChange Ticket Enrichment script should be placed in the `./bin/integrations` directory.
+**IMPORTANT**: Only files intended to be directly executed by the SecureChange Ticket Enrichment script should be placed in the `./bin/integrations` directory.
 Any dependencies should be installed in `./lib` and referenced from that directory.

 #### Integration Configuration